VCU-CS-Capstone/CS-25-308-SBSD/Status Reports/Project Plan.md

 **Deliverables: Team Contract**

 **Coding Plan: Build a chatbot model using RAG.
-We will use RAG to use our information instead of the internet's informartion.
+We will use RAG to use SBSD information instead of the internet's informartion.
 With this we will be able to comply with the Government's law.**

 | Week | Tasks | Goals |
 |------|-------|-------|